comphy-lab/ECOGEN/docs/sphinx_docs/source/Chap6_1buildingSphinxDoc.rst

 Install Python
 ~~~~~~~~~~~~~~
-To install python, you can install for example the `Anaconda package`_ or the `python offical package`_.
+To install python, you can install for example the `Anaconda package`_ or the `python official package`_.
 You can also install the packages directly from Ubuntu terminal:

 .. code-block:: console